Characteristics, harpy eagle hunting, feeding, habitat, mythology, behavior and reproduction; is it in danger of extinction? Cosmogony.

 The chick remains for months in the care of its mother, and up to two years in the territory of its parents, until it becomes an adult at four or five years old, and becomes independent, building its own nest together with its partner.

 Around five years of age it acquires its beautiful final plumage.

 Does it make any characteristic sound?

-The harpy eagle is a colorful, powerful and corpulent bird, to the point that it has been chosen a natural monument in Argentina (1996), national bird of the Republic of Panama (2002), symbol of biodiversity in Ecuador (2002) and image of the Colombian Air Force.
+The harpy eagle is a colorful, powerful and corpulent bird, to the point that it has been selected as a natural monument in Argentina (1996), national bird of the Republic of Panama (2002), symbol of biodiversity in Ecuador (2002) and image of the Colombian Air Force.

-She can complete his ancient knowledge and even initiate him in the ability to fly.
+He can complete his ancient knowledge and even initiate it in the ability to fly.

 In some Amazonian cultures, the harpy eagle represents the spirit of the air.
-In the shamans‘ alter ego it is the sky, just as the jaguarembodies the earth and the anacondathe water (Reina, Kensinger 1991, Beltrán 2013, Múniz-López 2016).
+As the shaman’s alter ego, it is the sky, just as the jaguar embodies the earth and the anaconda the water (Reina, Kensinger 1991, Beltrán 2013, Múniz-López 2016).